moelhaj996/SRLP/framework_architecture_documentation.md

 ## 🏗️ Framework Overview

-The Enhanced Self-Refinement for LLM Planners (SRLP) Framework v3.0 is a comprehensive evaluation and testing platform designed to assess the performance of Large Language Models (LLMs) in planning tasks through iterative self-refinement processes.
+The Self-Refinement for LLM Planners (SRLP) Framework v3.0 is a comprehensive evaluation and testing platform designed to assess the performance of Large Language Models (LLMs) in planning tasks through iterative self-refinement processes.

 ### Key Features
 - **Multi-Provider Support**: Gemini, OpenAI GPT, Claude, and Mock providers